puryearn/sysml/README.md

 # webgme-sysml
-SysML implementation using WebGME as a library
+Custom SysML implementation using WebGME as a library

 ## Installation